DamiJJJ/OmniTool/readme.md

 Plans are to continue developing OmniTool, including:

-- **Development of to-do list module:** Implementation of deadlines and priorities.
 - **YouTube Module:** Integration with the YouTube API for searching, displaying and playing videos.
 - **Containerization (Docker):** Packaging the application for easier deployment and scalability.
 - **Chat Module:** Implementing real-time chat functionality between users.